Read time: 3 mins

 When your dog brings you a toy, it also demonstrates a high level of trust.
 Dogs are territorial animals, and by sharing their toys with you, they're conveying that they feel secure and comfortable in your presence.

 It's not uncommon for dogs to bring you a toy only to snatch it back and dash away.
-This behavior can sometimes leave owners puzzled.
+This behaviour can sometimes leave owners puzzled.
 But fret not; there are valid reasons behind it:

 Dogs have a strong prey drive, and this behaviour can be a manifestation of that instinct.
 They might be imitating hunting behaviour, bringing you the "prey" before playfully fleeing, encouraging you to chase them.